-If a subscription order is received by a the ETF at or before 9:00 a.m.
-(Toronto time) on a Trading Day prior to the effective date of the subscription order (or such later time as the Manager may permit), the ETF will generally issue to the Dealer or Designated Broker a PNU (or an integral multiple thereof) within two Trading Days from the effective date of the subscription order or such other day as mutually agreed between the Manager and the Designated Broker or Dealer, provided that payment for the Units has been received.
+If a subscription order is received by the ETF at or before 9:00 a.m.
+(Toronto time) on a Trading Day, or such other time prior to 4:00 p.m.
+(Toronto time) on such Trading Day as the Manager may permit, and is accepted by the Manager, the ETF will generally issue to the Dealer or Designated Broker a PNU (or an integral multiple thereof)

+within two Trading Days from the effective date of the subscription order or such other day as mutually agreed between the Manager and the Designated Broker or Dealer, provided that payment for the Units has been received.